Appearance

 - Confirm Gameplay Abilities plugin is enabled

-- Check that AbilitySystemComponent is initialized
+- Check that your PlayerState creates and owns an AbilitySystemComponent

-- Verify attributes are properly granted
+- Verify attributes are properly granted on your AttributeSet

 Camera issues: